-Currently access to the Museum is only via the Courtyard Entrance, which provides street-level access through automatic double glass doors, and is accessible from the Citi bus stop directly outside the gates to the Museum.
-The Main Entrance to the Founder's Building of the museum is currently exit-only.
-It is reached by a flight of eighteen stone steps from street level.
+Access to the Museum is via both the Main Entrance and Courtyard Entrance.
+The Courtyard Entrance provides street-level access suitable for buggies and wheelchair users, and is accessible from the Citi bus stop directly outside the gates to the Museum.
+The Main Entrance to the Founder's Building is reached by a flight of eighteen stone steps from street level.
 From this entrance, visitors have either to climb 24 stairs to reach the upper galleries, or descend 16 stairs to reach the lower galleries.

 A lift to all floors is located near the Courtyard Entrance, and visitors can use it to access the galleries on the upper floor.

 Please only use the lift if you have mobility issues or have a pushchair, and only one household or social bubble at a time.